A Small and Fast BERT for Chinese Medical Punctuation Restoration: Abstract

 \section{Abstract}

 In clinical dictation, utterances after automatic speech recognition (ASR) without explicit punctuation marks may lead to the misunderstanding of dictated reports.
-To give a precise and understandable clinical report with ASR, automatic punctuation restoration is required.
-Considering a practical scenario, we propose a fast and light pre-trained model for Chinese medical punctuation restoration based on `pre-training and fine-tuning' paradigm.
+To provide a precise and understandable clinical report with ASR, automatic punctuation restoration (APR) is required.
+Considering a practical scenario, we propose a fast and lightweight pre-trained model for Chinese medical punctuation restoration based on the `pre-training and fine-tuning' paradigm.
 In this work, we distill pre-trained models by incorporating supervised contrastive learning and a novel auxiliary pre-training task (Punctuation Mark Prediction) to make it well-suited for punctuation restoration.
-Our experiments on various distilled models reveal that our model can achieve 95\% performance while 10\% model size relative to state-of-the-art Chinese RoBERTa.
+We then reformulate APR as a slot tagging problem in the fine-tuning stage to bridge the gap between pre-training and fine-tuning.
+Our experiments on various distilled models reveal that our model can achieve 95\% performance with a 10\% model size relative to the state-of-the-art Chinese RoBERTa.